-The best way to understand the theory of viral loop is to see it in action.
-The most successful apps in the world didn’t just get lucky; they meticulously engineered systems where their users became their primary acquisition channel.
-These product led growth examples are the ultimate case studies in sustainable, scalable growth.
+The best way to understand the theory of a viral loop is to study the companies that used them to reach billion-dollar valuations.
+The most successful apps in the world didn’t just get lucky; they meticulously engineered systems where their users became their primary, unpaid acquisition channel.
+These product-led growth examples are the ultimate case studies in lowering your Customer Acquisition Cost (CAC) to zero.

-This guide will deconstruct 10 famous viral loop examples from top apps.
-We won’t just describe what they are; we’ll analyze why they work from a psychological perspective and provide a clear, technical framework for how you can replicate their core mechanics in your own app.
+I am Samuel, Co-Founder and Head of Growth at Tapp.
+In this guide, I am going to deconstruct 10 famous viral loop examples from top apps.
+We won’t just describe what they are; we will analyze the psychology of why they work, and provide a clear framework for how you can replicate their core mechanics in your own app.

 Table of Contents